Body Composition Analysis

 How Does it Work?

-A DEXA scan is a quick, non-invasive Dual-Energy X-Ray Absorptiometry scan.
+A DEXA scan for body composition is a quick, non-invasive Dual-Energy X-Ray Absorptiometry scan.
 You lie on a table while the scanner arm moves over your body using low-dose X-ray technology to provide in-depth analysis of fat and muscle by body region.
 It offers a significantly more accurate view of body composition than body fat scales or Body Mass Index (BMI).

 What Does it Reveal?